 When forgiving another, we accept what has happened, and we focus on how we are growing in strength and wisdom through the challenges of our negative life events.
 This is often a gradual process.
 You do not necessarily have to include the person you are forgiving in your healing process.
 Forgiveness isn't something you do for the person who wronged you; it's something you do for your own emotional healing.

 Seven Steps to Forgiveness

 If you are not seeing a luminous and loving world, you are looking at life on the level of fear, and forgiveness will feel near impossible.
 Forgiveness involves letting other people be as they are without judgment.
 When you condemn people, believing that ego cruelty is their ultimate and only truth, you become a part of their hatred, harm and selfishness.

-It is possible to function practically in the world without becoming an active part of the collective ego darkness.
+It is possible to function with love in the world without becoming an active part of another's ego darkness.
 While on one level you will need to say a firm, "no" to fear-driven mistreatment, unkindness, cruelty or destruction, on another level you can join with everyone you meet with the silent intention to heal within.

 Spiritual teacher Miranda Holden offers a beautiful way to inwardly join with people when it feels difficult to communicate face-to-face.
 My adaptations are below: